nickbrandt/GitLab/doc/ci/yaml/README.md

 By default, GitLab Runner clones the repository in a unique subpath of the `$CI_BUILDS_DIR` directory.
 However, your project might require the code in a specific directory (Go projects, for example).
-In that case, you can specify the `GIT_CLONE_PATH` variable to tell the runner in which directory to clone the
+In that case, you can specify the `GIT_CLONE_PATH` variable to tell the runner the directory to clone the repository in:
-repository:

 ```yaml
 variables: